zenorocha/liferay-learn/docs/dxp/7.x/en/liferay-internals/extending-liferay/creating-a-model-listener.md

 ### Complete the Model Listener

-The model listener only needs custom logic for the events that are important to you.
+The model listener needs custom logic for the events that are important to you.
+Override the `ModelListener` interface's methods corresponding to the events you need.

 This example only needs logic after a new instance of the model listener's associated entity is created.
 This means the logic must be added to the `onAfterCreate` method: